-Jay Eisenhofer, co-founder and managing director of Grant & Eisenhofer P.A., has been counsel in more multi-hundred million dollar cases than any other securities litigator, including the \$3.2 billion settlement in the Tyco case, the \$922 million UnitedHealth Group settlement, the \$450 million settlement in the Global Crossing case, the historic \$450 million pan-European settlement in the Shell case, as well as a \$400 million settlement with Marsh & McLennan, a \$303 million settlement with General Motors and a \$300 million settlement with DaimlerChrysler.
+Jay Eisenhofer, co-founder and managing director of Grant & Eisenhofer P.A., has been counsel in more multi-hundred million dollar cases than any other securities litigator, including the \$3.2 billion settlement in the Tyco case, the \$895 million United Healthcare settlement, the \$450 million settlement in the Global Crossing case, the historic \$450 million pan-European settlement in the Shell case, as well as a \$400 million settlement with Marsh & McLennan, a \$303 million settlement with General Motors and a \$300 million settlement with DaimlerChrysler.
 Mr. Eisenhofer was also the lead attorney in the seminal cases of American Federation of State, County & Municipal Employees, Employees Pension Plan v.
 American International Group, Inc., where the U.S. Court of Appeals required shareholder proxy access reversing years of SEC no-action letters, and Carmody v.
 Toll Brothers, wherein the Delaware Court of Chancery first ruled that so-called "dead-hand" poison pills violated Delaware law.

-Mr. Eisenhofer has served as litigation counsel to many public and private institutional investors, including, among others, Amalgamated Bank, APG Asset Management, California Public Employees Retirement System, California State Teachers Retirement System, Colorado Public Employees Retirement Association, the Florida State Board of Administration, John Hancock, Louisiana State Employees Retirement System, New York City Retirement Funds, Inc., and Service Employees International Union.
+Mr. Eisenhofer has served as litigation counsel to many public and private institutional investors, including, among others, Amalgamated Bank, APG Asset Management, California Public Employees Retirement System, California State Teachers Retirement System, Colorado Public Employees Retirement Association, the Florida State Board of Administration, Franklin Templeton Investments, John Hancock, Louisiana State Employees Retirement System, New York City Retirement Funds, Inc., and Service Employees International Union.

 Mr. Eisenhofer is consistently ranked as a leading securities and corporate governance litigator and he has been named by Lawdragon to its annual list of the top 500 lawyers in America each year since 2006.
-He is also recognized by Benchmark Litigation as one of the Top 100 Trial Lawyers.
-The National Law Journal has selected Grant & Eisenhofer as one of the top plaintiffs' law firms in the country for the last eleven years in the annual "Plaintiffs' Hot List," earning the firm a place in The National Law Journal's "Plaintiffs' Hot List Hall Of Fame" in 2008, as well as to its 2014 inaugural list of "Elite Trial Lawyers: The 50 Leading Plaintiffs Firms in America."
-The firm has twice been selected as a "Most Feared Plaintiffs Firm" by Law360 and "one of the most high-profile shareholder and whistleblower advocates in the country, securing record-high cash settlements."
+The National Law Journal has selected Grant & Eisenhofer as one of the top plaintiffs' law firms in the country for the last ten years in the annual "Plaintiffs' Hot List," earning the firm a place in The National Law Journal's "Plaintiffs' Hot List Hall Of Fame" in 2008.
+The firm has been selected as a "Most Feared Plaintiffs Firm" by Law360 and "one of the most high-profile shareholder and whistleblower advocates in the country, securing record-high cash settlements."
 U.S. News & World Report has also repeatedly named Grant & Eisenhofer to its list of "Best Law Firms" in the fields of Securities Litigation, Commercial Litigation, and Corporate Law.
-Mr. Eisenhofer is rated AV by Martindale-Hubbell.